January 16 & 175:30 to 7:30 p.m.

-In today’s workplace, computer skills are a virtual necessity.
+In today’s workplace, computer skills are an absolute necessity.
 Whether you’re working with numbers, designs or words, your knowledge of how to successfully navigate electronic technology can help you get your foot in the door when applying for that perfect job.
-This program provides students interested in a career in computers an opportunity to gain the fundamental skills in computer technologies including programming languages, systems development and operating systems in just eight months, while also offering those with previous credentials the chance to enhance their employment prospects.
+This program provides students interested in a career in computers with an opportunity to gain the fundamental skills in computer technologies including programming languages, systems development and operating systems in just eight months, while also offering those with previous credentials the chance to enhance their employment prospects.
 Sample a variety of computer-related courses and discover your area of expertise.

-View all Career Options
+View all courses

 NOTE: Students enrolling in this program are required to purchase their own laptop.
 For specific hardware and software requirements for this program click here.